acherrera/robo_larry/README.md

 Okay, think I figured out to sync it all together.
 This should be interesting.
 First time using sockets programming and I kind of like it.
 I can see how it would be super useful for multiprocessing images.
 Hmm.... this might help immensely with the framerate.
 Get around the GIL (Global Interpreter Lock) by run running multiple programs.

+Socket communication suffered from the same class based issues.
+Ended up just writing the keys to a file and will read them in later with some logic for turning that into an array.
+It's not pretty but it should work well enough